 Buyer’s Guide – How to Choose the Best Axe Sharpener

-It doesn’t require any modern technology to sharpen an axe.
-After all, axes aren’t even modern technology.
-These ancient tools have been in use since as early as 6,000 B.C.E., albeit in a very primitive form.
+It doesn’t require modern technology to sharpen an axe.
+After all, axes have been used for several thousand years.
+These ancient tools have been used since as early as 6,000 B.C.E., albeit in a very primitive form.

-Even though sharpening an axe isn’t rocket science, there’s still a bit of an art to it and not all sharpening tools can account for that.
+Even though sharpening an axe isn’t rocket science, there’s still a bit of an art to it, and not all sharpening tools can account for that.
 There are angles to consider, variations between blades, and more.
-Your sharpener needs to give you some versatility to account for different situations when you need to take off more blade, remove a burr, or simply sharpen just the very edge without removing any metal.
+Your sharpener needs to give you the versatility to account for different situations when you need to take off more metal, remove a burr, or simply sharpen just the very edge without removing any metal.

-In this short buyer’s guide, we’re going to discuss the different types of axe sharpeners to help you get better acquainted with each so you can make a more informed decision about which one you need.
+In this short buyer’s guide, we’ll discuss the types of axe sharpeners to help you get better acquainted with each so you can make a more informed decision about which one you need.

 Types of Axe Sharpeners